Iron John: Variants

 Tale type ATU 502 is known throughout Europe, in such variants as The Hairy Man.
 The tale type is said to be common in Russian and Ukraine, but "disseminated" in Western Europe.
 The type can also be found in India, Indonesia and Turkey.

 Slavic

+According to Germanist Günter Dammann, in Enzyklopädie des Märchens, the wild man, in Slavic and Eastern European variants, is described as having iron, copper or gold skin.

 The tale type is also reported in the East Slavic Folktale Classification (СУС) as type SUS 502, "Медный лоб": the prince releases a supernatural prisoner his father captured, and is expelled from home; he reaches another kingdom and, through heroics, gets to marry a princess.
+In addition, according to Jack V. Haney, the story is "known" in Russia since 1786, via printed books, and the supernatural captive is either a bogatyr or a forest spirit.